 - 3.2.1 In assessing the real cost of debt over the PC15 period NI Water presented analysis to support the rates of the embedded debt and new debt.
 NI Water presented evidence supporting the weighted average nominal rate it incurs on its embedded debt to 31st March 2013 to be 4.93%.
 We have accepted this value. - 3.2.2 In addition, NI Water presented analysis to support the forecast nominal rate of new debt finance which NI Water requires between 1st April 2013 and 31st March 2021.
 This is assumed to be 4.25% and is linked to the prevailing yield on a benchmark government bond (Treasury 4.25% maturing in 2027) plus 85 basis points.
 In order to forecast interest rates in new borrowing through the remainder of PC13 and through PC15, NI Water used market spot rates to project the forward yield curve for the reference gilt.
 They have estimated the weighted average cost of new debt to be 4.72%.
 We consider this value to be broadly representative. - 3.2.3 A projection of RPI inflation is also required to establish a real cost of debt based on the nominal cost of debt established above.
 NI Water has sourced inflation forecasts from the Office of Budget Responsibility (OBR) in December 2013 and assumed an average of 3.6% for PC15.
-We have taken advantage of updated forecasts in March 2014 and this gives us an average of 3.59%, marginally lower than NI Water. - 3.2.4 The real overall cost of debt NI Water therefore proposes for PC15 is 1.22% based on the relative weightings of embedded and new debt.
+We have taken advantage of updated forecasts and used an average of 3.4%; this is lower than our DD forecast of 3.59%. - 3.2.4 The real overall cost of debt NI Water therefore proposes for PC15 is 1.22% based on the relative weightings of embedded and new debt.

-- 3.2.5 The Utility Regulator has considered NI Water's submission and the figures we are using in the WACC calculation are an overall real cost of debt of 1.23% based on acceptance of NI Water's assumptions on debt and our updated RPI assumption. - 3.2.6 We will continue to monitor gilt yields which impact on the cost of new debt.
-In addition, we will continue to monitor inflation for the final determination.
+3.2.5 The Utility Regulator has considered NI Water's submission and the figures we are using in the WACC calculation are an overall real cost of debt of 1.41% based on acceptance of NI Water's assumptions on debt and our updated RPI assumption.
+This is higher than the real cost of debt at DD due to the lower inflation assumed at FD.